JanelleLesley/text-to-voice/README.md

-# text-to-voice
+# Text to Voice
-Speech synthesis with JS
+Speech synthesis with JS for translating text into voice
+<p>Technologies used: HTML, CSS, JS</p>